bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 accessibility is coding your web page so that anyone with a disability could read it or see it
-2. Talk about 3 different things you can do to ensure your website is accessible.
+2. Talk about 3 different things you can do to ensure your website is accessible. use meaningful syntax, using page breaks, using color code

-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is something that can be used to hold data for usage
-4. What is the purpose of using functions in code?

-You are expected to be able to answer questions in these areas.
+4. What is the purpose of using functions in code? functions are created so you can do a complex task once quickly You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions